IBM-Cloud/ansible-collection-ibm/docs/ibm_is_backup_policy_plan.rst

     Indicates whether the plan is active.

-  name (False, str, None)
-    The user-defined name for this backup policy plan.
-Names must be unique within the backup policy this plan resides in.
-If unspecified, the name will be a hyphenated list of randomly-selected words.

   backup_policy_id (True, str, None)
     (Required for new resource) The backup policy identifier.

-  copy_user_tags (False, bool, True)
-    Indicates whether to copy the source's user tags to the created backups (snapshots).
+  attach_user_tags (False, list, None)
+    User tags to attach to each backup (snapshot) created by this plan.
+If unspecified, no user tags will be attached.

   deletion_trigger (False, list, None)
+    None

+  clone_policy (False, list, None)
     None